Nuclear Medicine Technology

 How do I become a Nuclear Medicine Technologist?

 The School of Health Sciences offers a four year Bachelor of Health Science (BHSc) degree program, which includes theory and practice.
 Students will take core professional development courses with a concentration on nuclear medicine specific skills.
+The program curriculum offers the necessary competencies to challenge the Canadian Association of Medical Radiation Technologists (CAMRT) professional examination.

 To be considered for admission High School applicants require grade 12 academic English, Math, Physics and Chemistry with no mark below 70% in each of these courses and an overall minimum average of 75%.
 Post secondary applicants require a minimum GPA of 2.75 (on a 4.30 scale), with no grade lower than C in prerequisite courses.
 Priority